-Anomalous diffusion arises from heavy-tailed distributions, of either the step length or the waiting time (Weeks and Swinney, 1998).
+Anomalous diffusion arises from heavy-tailed distributions of either the step length or the waiting time (Weeks and Swinney, 1998).
 The erosion-deposition model contains no such ingredient.
-Here the fast increase of the variance results from the exchange of particles between the sediment bed and the bedload layer, at the beginning of the experiment.
+Here the fast increase in the variance results from the exchange of particles between the sediment bed and the bed load layer at the beginning of the experiment.
 Over a time shorter than the flight duration τ_f , the tracers entrained by the flow do not settle back on the bed.
-They form a thin tail, which leaves the main body of the plume, and moves downstream at the average particle velocity V (Fig. 2a).
+They form a thin tail, which leaves the main body of the plume and moves downstream at the average particle velocity V (Fig. 2a).
 The plume therefore consists of a main body of virtually constant concentration, followed by a thin tail of length $\propto Vt$.
-Accordingly, we can split the integral that defines its mean position, equation (12), into two terms.
+Accordingly, we can split the integral that defines its mean position, Eq.
+(12), into two terms.
 The first one, obtained by integrating cx over the main body of the plume, yields the initial position of the plume $\langle x \rangle_0$.
 The second one, obtained by integrating cx over a tail of length Vt, scales as t^2 .
-Summing these contributions yields equation (39).
-Similar reasonings yield equations (40) and (41) for the variance and the skewness.
+Summing these contributions yields Eq.
+(39).
+Similar reasonings yield Eqs.
+(40) and (41) for the variance and the skewness.

 With time, the plume enters the diffusive regime.
 Its velocity and its spreading rate relax towards constants while its skewness decreases (Fig. 3).
-We derive the corresponding asymptotic behavior by expanding equations (28), (32), (33), (37), and (38) at long time:
+We derive the corresponding asymptotic behavior by expanding Eqs.
+(28), (32), (33), (37), and (38) in the limit of time being large: